congregationalchurch/content-only/home.md

 ## Sunday Service Schedule

-This Summer One Service at 9:30 AM
+One service at 9:30 AM Sundays this summer.
 Memorial Day - Labor Day
 May 24 - September 6
 [Get Directions]()